dead-f00l/StreamRaidersBot-docker/README.md

 docker cp srbot:/opt/srbot/data/configsV2.json .
 ```

-This config can then be included in subsequent runs by using the below command instead of the first
+This config can then be included in subsequent runs by using the below command instead of the first.

 ```
 docker run \